Sudan braces for up to 200,000 fleeing Ethiopia fighting

 Ethiopia’s federal government and Tigray’s regional government, the Tigray People’s Liberation Front, blame each other for starting the conflict.
 Each regards the other as illegal.
 The TPLF dominated Ethiopia’s ruling coalition for years before Abiy came to office in 2018 but has since broken away while accusing the prime minister’s administration of targeting and marginalizing its officials.

 It remains difficult for diplomats, experts and others to verify either side’s claims about the fighting.
+And now some Ethiopian journalists are being arrested, the Ethiopian Human Rights Commission said, calling it a “worrying development” amid fears that ethnic Tigrayans could be targeted.
+Abiy has warned against ethnic profiling.

 Experts have compared this to an inter-state conflict, with each side heavily armed and well-trained.
 The Tigray region has an estimated quarter-million various armed fighters, and of the Ethiopian military’s six mechanized divisions, four are based in Tigray.
 That’s a legacy of Ethiopia’s long border war with Eritrea, which made peace after Abiy came to power but remains at bitter odds with the TPLF.